-The source lamps in the HS3420's are designed for long life.
-The white light version is rated for 7 years.
-If the lamp should need replacement, we recommend calling Arjay Engineering Ltd for assistance.
+The UV source lamp in the HS3410 has a variable life dependant on the setting of the Lamp Duty Cycle.
+See 5.14 Lamp Duty Cycle for more information on the lamp life.
+If the lamp should need replacement, we recommend calling Arjay Engineering Ltd for assistance